Skip to content

 • Adopt a formal, gate-based done-done framework as the release-readiness authority (see Governance → Done-Done).

-2026-02-13 — Record-primitive vision direction captured (vision-level)
+2026-02-13 — Record-primitive vision captured (vision-level)

-Section titled “2026-02-13 — Record-primitive vision direction captured (vision-level)”
+Section titled “2026-02-13 — Record-primitive vision captured (vision-level)”

-CEO direction captured as vision (not yet normative spec):
+Vision captured (not yet normative spec):

 • UM composition should center on a Record primitive: